Sebastian Faust: Publication history

-Cover to Outsiders (vol. 2) No. 1 Alpha, the first appearance of Sebastian Faust; art by Travis Charest.

 Sebastian Faust was first introduced in the Outsiders (Vol. 2) No. 1 Alpha in November 1993.
 Serving as the mystical member of the Outsiders team, he also guest starred alongside his teammates in Action Comics and Deathstroke the Terminator series.
 After the series' end in 1995, Sebastian made occasional appearances in other comics such as Superboy and the Ravers but later had a larger role in the 1999 Day of Judgement crossover; he would initially appear with a revised history and detailing involving the Enchantress in the DCU Villains Secret File and Origins comic released ahead of the event depicting him as a villain.
 In the actual crossover event, however, much of the details was changed though he still held a significance with Enchantress and was among the characters within the Sentinels of Magic team.

 Faust would later star in the 2001 JLA: Black Baptism storyline as one of the main characters, his origin from the Outsiders run revised as well as the nature of his powers.
 Although the character was unused for a few years afterward, he would reappear in the 2006 Checkmate series, depicting under the new designated name of "Rook Gamma" as an elite operative & mystic consultant of the fictional intelligence agency, Checkmate.
 Sebastian would also have a supporting role in other crossovers, including the Brightest Day crossover, appearing in the Justice League of America and Justice Society of America series though seemingly no longer a member of Checkmate.

 In 2016, the DC Rebirth event relaunched DC Comics' entire line of comic book titles.
-A rebooted version of Sebastian Faust debuted in the backdrop story of Suicide Squad: Black Files with a new origin, connections to the fictional agency, A.R.G.U.S, and characterization as an eco-terrorist and anti-villain.
+A rebooted version of Sebastian Faust debuted in the backdrop story of Suicide Squad: Black Files with a new origin, connections to the fictional agency, A.R.G.U.S., and characterization as an eco-terrorist and anti-villain.

 Characterization

-A British warlock originating from a super-villain legacy and trained in the dark arts by his father, Sebastian is considered the black sheep of the family due to leaning towards heroics.
-The character is also known for lacking a soul originating from his father selling his soul in return for power (which was granted to Sebastian instead), granting him no pupils and obscures this fact through the use of aviators.
-His lacking of a soul also makes it difficult to formulate meaningful relations (platonic and romantic) although not impossible.